AI Failure Loops in Devalued Work: The Confluence of Overconfidence in AI and Underconfidence in Worker Expertise: Methods

 \subsection{\redit{Literature Review and Analysis}}

-\edit{As we conducted a comparative case analysis~\citep{schwandt2018case} of AI deployments across these occupations, we began to notice common trends, which we explored further through a focused review of academic and grey literature.} \edit{We gathered and analyzed literature from computing (e.g., HCI, robotics, AIED) and domain-specific (e.g., healthcare, social work, and education) research venues.} \edit{We searched literature on field deployments of AI systems in workplace contexts~\citep[e.g.,][]{jorgensen2022making}, literature reviews on technologies deployed in specific workplaces~\citep[e.g.,][]{kuo2022understanding}, and syntheses of trends on the impacts of AI on workers~\citep[e.g.,][]{holmes2023unintended}.
+Our analysis is based on prior literature on AI deployments across the three case studies (social work, home healthcare, and K-12 teaching), each drawn from prior academic and grey literature (including but not limited to prior research from our team).
+Specifically, \edit{as we conducted a comparative case analysis~\citep{schwandt2018case} of AI deployments across these occupations, we began to notice common trends, which we explored further through a focused review of academic and grey literature.} \edit{We gathered and analyzed literature from computing (e.g., HCI, robotics, AIED) and domain-specific (e.g., healthcare, social work, and education) research venues.} \edit{We searched literature on field deployments of AI systems in workplace contexts~\citep[e.g.,][]{jorgensen2022making}, literature reviews on technologies deployed in specific workplaces~\citep[e.g.,][]{kuo2022understanding}, and syntheses of trends on the impacts of AI on workers~\citep[e.g.,][]{holmes2023unintended}.
 Our analysis was not limited to research on challenges from AI deployments.} \edit{Through our initial comparative case analysis of findings across the authors, and this subsequent review of the literature, we iteratively developed the \textit{AI Failure Loops} concept.}

 \edit{We next present the concept of \textit{AI Failure Loops} (Section~\ref{sec:AIfailureloops}), then describe our three case studies (Section~\ref{sec:case_studies}) to illustrate how \textit{AI Failure Loops} unfold in practice.}